Donate to the 2024 Leadership Pensacola Class Project

-What is the purpose of Leadership Pensacola?
+What is the objective of Leadership Pensacola?

 - Identify and cultivate current and future community leaders from the various geographic, ethnic, occupational and economic backgrounds of the Pensacola area.